 Many time series are inherently noisy.
 To analyze general trends in data, we use rolling functions and exponentally-weighted moving (EWM) functions.

-Rolling functions, or moving window functions, perform a calculation on a window of data.
+Rolling functions, or moving window functions, perform some kind of calculation on just a window of data.
 There are a few rolling functions that come standard with pandas.